-Though the provincial legislation is different than the federal legislation, and the changes have not yet been proposed as a Bill, here is a brief list of some of the important issues that may be relevant for sport organizations in BC:
+Here is a short list of some of the important issues that will be relevant for sport organizations in BC:

 - Special resolutions.
 Currently, special resolutions require 75% of the member vote.
-Under the proposed changes, they would require only 66% of the member vote.
+In the new Act, they will require only 66% of the member vote.

 - Non-voting members.
 Currently, non-voting members are allowed but they must not outnumber the voting members.
-Under the proposed changes, the limitation on non-voting members would be removed.
+In the new Act, the limitation on non-voting members is removed.

 - Directors’ and officers’ qualifications.
 Currently, it is not required that directors and officers have minimum requirements for their position (such as being 18 years old).
-Under the proposed changes, basic minimum qualifications would be required.
+In the new Act, basic minimum qualifications are required.

 - Financial statements and remuneration.
 If an organization is not determined to be a member-funded society, it will be required to disclose financial statements or the auditor’s report (in a format that will be specified by the regulations) to the members.
 Organizations will also be required to disclose remuneration for Directors and employees (without identifying information) if such remuneration is above a certain amount.
 The amount will be specified in the regulations.